sljy1995/StephTheAlpha/_posts/2025-12-25-monetising-vrp-for-aapl.md

 Based on the results, we have an AR(1) modelled VRP that is mean-reverting with an __implied half-life of approximately 4 days__.
 The statistically significant intercept also allows us to derive the __long run mean of the VRP to be at 0.0254__, consistent with structural overpricing of short-dated equity options.
 This provides motivation for short-horizon volatility selling strategies to monetise the decay of mispricing.

 Of note, we should not expect the model to provide forecasts of VRP, as the AR(1) process only factors in effects of the previous day's VRP, and at horizons beyond one week, we should expect reversion to the long run mean of 0.0254.
-We will talk about strategies to utilse the knowledge of half-life in guiding trade timings and holding periods subsequently.
+The knowledge of half-life will guiding the strategy's holding period.

 <figure>
     <p align="center">